Chinese New Year Celebrations in Buenos Aires

 Red Lights at the Obelisco

-Another special thing to ring in the Chinese New Year this year is that the famous Obelisco, the central spire of the city will be lit up red on February 9.
-There will be an event at 7:00 p.m.
+Another special way Buenos Aires rings in the Chinese New Year is by illuminating the famous Obelisco, the central spire of the city red.

 Chinese New Year Celebrations in Chinatown, Buenos Aires.
 Don't miss the dragon dance, food and entertainment on 'Año Nuevo Chino' while visiting Buenos Aires in February.
 Read about it on Wander Argentina